 As you know, the Eightfold Path is a wheel with 8 spokes, with each aspect being a noble quality that a Buddhist needs to develop.
 The aspects support each other, together helping the practitioner progress on the path of inner transformation.

-How to practice the Right Intention to daily life
+How to Practice the Right Intention to Daily Life

 Practicing Right Intention in daily life involves cultivating wholesome thoughts, attitudes, and motivations that align with the principles of renunciation, goodwill, and harmlessness.
 Here are some ways to incorporate Right Intention into your everyday life: